maunope/rgbpi_utils/README.md

 - remove hardcoded parameters and create tidy parameters input
 - automate the cloning of artwork repo
 - enable the matching of several systems simultaneously
+- define and implement some criteria to pick the best image when more than one is available for the same game/platform/locale